What Cruise Ships Do To Stay Safe During Hurricane Season

 Van Fleet: What’s more, there are officers on board always monitoring information provided by the National Oceanic and Atmospheric Administration (NOAA).
 They’re stationed throughout the ship to make sure everyone is safe should inclement weather arise.

-Van Fleet and the crew make it a point to keep everyone in the loop as much as possible so that guests know what to expect when it comes to updates and possible rerouting.
+Van Fleet and the crew make it a point to keep everyone in the loop as much as possible so guests know what to expect with updates and possible rerouting.

-Van Fleet: The captain will make weather announcements, and I record forecast videos that play in every stateroom.
-I also rely on social media to give updates—it’s one of the fastest ways to connect with everyone.
+Van Fleet: The captain will make weather announcements, and I will record forecast videos that play in every stateroom.
+I also rely on social media to give updates — it’s one of the fastest ways to connect with everyone.
 If you follow me on Twitter, you’ll get the latest and greatest directly from me, too.

 Whatever the forecast, your vacation’s in good hands — cruise to more than 240 destinations with Royal Caribbean.